 However, there are real benefits to tanning, and these cannot be ignored completely.
 If you’re going to go out and tan in the sun, you need to be cautious and respect the sun!

-In this article, We’re going to go through 14 Outdoor Tanning Tips, and help you get the perfect tan as safely as possible.
+In this article, I’m going to show you how to tan outside!
+I’ve got 14 Outdoor Tanning Tips that will help you get the perfect tan as safely as possible.

 The Risks of Tanning Outside

 There are clearly significant risks to tanning outside.
 If your skin is fair and light-hued, then you really should essentially never be outside without sunblock.
 And even if your skin is fairly dark, you are not protected from wrinkles, sunspots, and worse.